Watch the video below for a taste of the creative and engaging material available to you.

 Can my DBT participants have access at home?

 Absolutely!
 We have a separate client version for DBT participants!
 This way they can use the videos and our lessons at home to reinforce what you are teaching them in your sessions.
+Your clients can access the client members area via a link you provide them that comes with your membership.
+It’s good as long as you remain a member.

 How often do you add new material?